homeresearchprojectsaboutcontact

 Fix

-270 cyclist deaths across
+cyclist deaths across the Netherlands, 2023

-2,507 ambulance calls in Amsterdam
+ambulance calls in Amsterdam, 2022

-with no ambulance involved
+estimated serious accidents with no ambulance involved

-untracked minor incidents and near-misses
+minor incidents and near-misses entirely undocumented

 01

-Sensor Data
+Sensor data

 Bike-mounted sensors collected GPS, acceleration, and speed every second across 110 trips through Amsterdam.
+718,303 total readings.

 02

-ABM Simulation
+ABM simulation

 03

-Infrastructure Overlay
+Infrastructure overlay

 04

-Hotspot Identification
+Hotspot identification

 Clusters of unexpected braking away from signals point to structural failures before accidents occur.

+Each of the 110 recorded cycling trips is initialised as an independent agent.
 At every step, an agent occupies one of three states.
-Hard braking — defined as acceleration below −2.0g — triggers a probabilistic transition to a worse state.
-Recovery is possible only through a sustained window of smooth cycling.
+Hard braking — defined as acceleration below -2.0g — triggers a probabilistic transition to a worse state.

 SAFE

-acc < -2.0g p = 0.033
+acc < -2.0gp = 0.033

 AT RISK